espiondev/source2blender/docs/source/TF2/TF2 (Vanilla).rst

 | Your .VMF file has been decompiled and is in your output folder.
 |

+.. _install_bst:
-How to install Blender Source Tools
+Install Blender Source Tools
 """""""""""""""""""""""""""""""""""

 *    In Blender, go into :guilabel:`Edit` > :guilabel:`Preferences`.